 Behold!
 Hokkaido’s famed jingisukan (pronounced jing-giss khan) or Genghis Khan.
-This signature mutton dish of Hokkaido is rumored to have gotten its name in prewar Japan, when lamb was believed to be the meat of choice among Mongolian soldiers.
+This signature Hokkaido Japanese dish is rumored to have gotten its name in prewar Japan, when lamb was believed to be the meat of choice among Mongolian soldiers.
 The meat is grilled on a dome-shaped metal skillet which is meant to represent the soldiers’ helmets which they allegedly used to cook their food.
 Here we are starting with a a cube of fat to grease and impart flavor to the skillet.

 Sapporo Beer Museum is popular for its all you can eat and drink specials.
 You can have all the jingisukan you want for JPY 3,132 per person, JPY 4,212 if you want unlimited drinks to go with it.
 Aside from jingisukan, they also serve crab and sushi here.
 If you have the appetite, then you can get unlimited jingisukan, king crab, snow crab, and sushi for JPY 5,680 per person, JPY 6,980 with unlimited drinks.
 You can purchase vouchers to the lamb and crab buffet in advance through Klook.